iLib-js/ilib-lint/README.md

 - added rule to check source ICU plural syntax
 - added rule to check required categories in source ICU plural
+- added rule to check that source and target string do not contain escaped replacement parameters '{likeThis}'.
+In later versions of react-intl, single-quoted replacement params are left alone when rendered.

 ### v1.8.0